S-Chaves/Timestamp-Microservice/README.md

 # Timestamp-Microservice

 This is a simple web page where you can go to a date route and it returns a JSON object with the unix timestamp of the date and other information about it.
+If no date is provided then it returns the current date and unix timestamp.

 ## Example Use